quiltdata/nf-quilt/README.md

 developed by [Quilt Data](https://quiltdata.com/) that enables you read and write directly to Quilt packages using `quilt+s3` URIs wherever your Nextflow pipeline currently use `s3` URIs.

+In v0.8.0, the plugin can even be used with "native" URIs, and it will automatically register a Quilt package at the root of the bucket.

 Inspired by the original [`nf-quilt`](https://github.com/nextflow-io/nf-quilt) plugin (v0.2.0) developed by Seqera labs.

 ## I. Using the nf-quilt plugin in Production